Boat and Wake Safety Committee Best Practices

 c.
 Do not encircle smaller watercraft.
 Particularly those that are immobilized (i.e. Fishing, floating, or disabled).

 d.
 Give wide birth to smaller crafts that may be damaged or have difficulty navigating large wakes (i.e. canoes, kayaks, electric boats, small fishing boats).
+If conditions don’t allow for this, consider stopping the surf session (if safe to do so) and continuing when it is safe.

 e.
 Do not wake surf through channels.